‘Mighty whiteboard of truth’: The weapon Rep. Katie Porter used to school a pharma exec — and plenty others

 In March, to Robert Redfield, director of the Centers for Disease Control and Prevention: “Do you want to know who has the coronavirus?” she asked, before he gave in and promised her free testing for all Americans.

-And on Wednesday, to Alles: “Do you know how much you personally received in bonuses?” she asked, before he reluctantly acknowledged it was half a million dollars.
+On Wednesday, to Alles: “Do you know how much you personally received in bonuses?” she asked, before he reluctantly acknowledged it was half a million dollars.

 Yet, Porter continued.
 Celgene had repeatedly raised the price for revlimid, a treatment for multiple myeloma, from $215 per pill in 2005 to $719 last year.
-So she demanded that Alles, who led the drug manufacturer until it was acquired last year, to explain what had changed over that time period.
+So she demanded that Alles, who led the drug manufacturer until it was acquired last year, explain what had changed over that time period.

 “Did the drug start to work faster?
 Were there fewer side effects?
 How did you change the formula or production of revlimid to justify this price increase?”
 Porter asked.

 Of course, he didn’t need to answer.
-The details were laid out in a Congressional drug pricing investigation published Wednesday, which concluded that prices were jacked up to hit revenue goals for shareholders and thus score bonuses for Alles and others.
+The details were laid out in a congressional drug pricing investigation published Wednesday, which concluded that prices were jacked up to hit revenue goals for shareholders and thus score bonuses for Alles and others.

 “To recap: The drug didn’t get any better.
 The cancer patients didn’t get any better.
 You just got better at making money,” Porter told him.
 “You just refined your skills at price gouging.”